damianham/builder/README.md

 builder options, including the output folder, as the value.
 The default builders are

+* AmberBuilder
+* RailsVanillaBuilder

+Other generators available are
 * RailsBuilder
 * AngularRailsBuilder

-Other generators available are

 * RSpecBuilder
-* RailsVanillaBuilder (use instead of RailsBuilder to use rails scaffold generator)
 * RestAngularBuilder  (use instead of AngularRailsBuilder)
 * RestAngularModalBuilder  (use instead of RestAngularBuilder)
 * UIrouterBuilder (uses angular/ui-router - use instead of any other angular builder)